gaospecial/ggVennDiagram/README.md

 `ggVennDiagram` now support 2-4 dimension Venn plot.
 The generated figure is generally ready for publish.
-The main function `ggVennDiagram()` will check how many items in the first paramenter and call corresponding function automatically.
+The main function `ggVennDiagram()` will check how many items in the first parameter and call corresponding function automatically.

-The parameter `category.names` reprents set names.
+The parameter `category.names` is set names.
 And the parameter `label` can label how many items are included in each parts.

 ``` r
 ggVennDiagram(x,category.names = c("Stage 1","Stage 2","Stage 3", "Stage4"))